Paradoxical predictions of liquid curtains with surface tension: Steady curtains

 \subsection{Numerical results}

 The boundary-value problem (\ref{4.1})--(\ref{4.4}) was solved numerically.
 The following results have been obtained.

-(1) The numerical method for the UB problem [comprising (\ref{4.1})--(\ref {4.4}) and condition (\ref{4.7})] is described in Appendix \ref{Appendix B}.
+(1) The numerical method for the UB problem [comprising (\ref{4.1})--(\ref {4.4}) and (\ref{4.7})] is described in Appendix \ref{Appendix B}.
 The parameter plane $\left( \alpha _{0},v_{0}\right) $ has been thoroughly trawled, and it has turned out that, for a given pair $\left( \alpha _{0},v_{0}\right) $, a UB curtain exists only for a \emph{single} value of $ \alpha _{0}^{\prime }$.
-Examples of these solutions are shown in figure \ref {fig2}.
+The dependence of $\alpha _{0}^{\prime }$ on $v$ and $\alpha _{0}$ is illustrated in figure \ref{fig2}, and examples of UB curtains are shown in figure \ref{fig3}.

-The fact of existence of gravity-defying flows is highly counter-intuitive, but this is not the only paradoxical feature of the solutions found.
-One would expect faster curtains (those with larger $v_{0}$) to be \emph{ straighter} than their small-$v_{0}$ counterparts -- but, in reality, they are \emph{more curved}.
-In fact, sufficiently fast curtains are so curved that they overshoot the vertical direction and come back to it after an inflection point (the second part of this pattern is not evident from figure \ref{fig2}, but it is clearly visible in figure \ref{fig3}).
+The mere fact of existence of gravity-defying flows is highly counter-intuitive, but this is not the only paradoxical feature of the solutions found.
+One would expect faster curtains (those with larger $v_{0}$ ) to be straighter than their small-$v_{0}$ counterparts -- but, in reality, it is the other way around.
+This tendency is visible in the examples in figure \ref{fig3}, and is quantified in figure \ref{fig2} (observe the growth of the near-outlet curvature $\alpha _{0}^{\prime }$ with increasing $ v_{0}$).
+Furthermore, sufficiently fast curtains are so curved that they overshoot the vertical direction and come back to it after an inflection point (this pattern is not evident from figure \ref{fig3}, but it is clearly visible in figure \ref{fig4}).
+It should be emphasized, however, that solutions with large $\alpha _{0}^{\prime }$ may violate the slender-curtain approximation.
+Recalling how the problem was nondimensionalised, one can show that the applicability condition of the solutions found is $\left\vert \alpha _{0}^{\prime }\right\vert \ll \epsilon ^{-1}$.

 The dependence of UB curtains on the ejection angle $\alpha _{0}$ does not seem to be essential, as the trajectories of curtains with different values of $\alpha _{0}$ are qualitatively similar.
+Observe also that the curves with different $\alpha _{0}$ in figure \ref{fig2} are close to each other.
 One can expect a different behaviour only in the limit $\alpha _{0}\rightarrow -\pi /2$ (nearly vertical curtains), which is not considered here.

 (2) As mentioned before, the trajectories of DB curtains can be computed by simply choosing a value of $\alpha _{0}^{\prime }$ and shooting the solution from $l=0$ towards $l\rightarrow \infty $.
-Numerous examples have been computed via this approach, some of which are shown in figure \ref{fig4}.
+Numerous examples have been computed via this approach, some of which are shown in figure \ref{fig5}.